 - Thanks to the cornmeal, the croquettes still developed a scrumptiously crisp crust.

 - Canned Salmon.
 Canned salmon is incredibly easy to use for recipes like this one, and it’s just as healthy as fresh salmon.
 It’s rich in protein, omega-3 fatty acids, and vitamins.

 - Eggs.
 How do you keep salmon croquettes from falling apart?
 Eggs are the answer!
 They help bind all the ingredients together to form perfect patties.

 - Bell Pepper + Onion.
 I snuck a couple veggies into the croquettes for beautiful color, southern flavor, and added nutrition.
-Both bell peppers and onions are rich in antioxidants.

 - Worcestershire Sauce.
 A dash of Worcestershire adds umami goodness.